microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The X-rays were filtered by 0.25 mm of aluminum.
 Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 3 projections being averaged for noise reduction.
 Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms.
-This resulted in an isometric voxel size of 1.65 μm.
+This resulted in an isotropic voxel size of 1.65 μm.

 The visualization (CTvox (v.3.3.1), Bruker microCT N.V., Kontich, Belgium) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
 Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. @fig:3).